INTERESTING FACTS ABOUT

 optimal speed.
 The tail feathers are broad and nearly symmetrical and

 assist in lift, braking, and steering.
-The tips of the outer tail
+Tips of the outer tail feathers

-(lower feather above) are white in females and first-year males.
+(lower feather above) are white and rounded in females and first-year

 SIZE